 Cuba’s rotation to the north was due to a lingering attachment to the Yucatán, and to a beckoning subduction zone along the north limb of a probable reactivated impact site that controls Cuba’s arcuate northern coastline.
 This arc trends along the eastern coastline of Yucatán to Honduras.
 As it rotated, Cuba moved across the North Fault to rejoin the North American plate.
 Yucatán now encroaches upon the Gulf of Mexico which is itself, the product of a major impact.

-As the Yucatán rotated to the north, it abandoned a modestly sized impact site on the bottom of the sea, approximately where meridian 85o west crosses the Cayman Trench.
-The upper part of this impact site is well known to geologists as “Chicxulub”, named after a nearby Mexican village.
+As the Yucatán Peninsula completed its rotation to the north it covered almost half of a medium-sized asteroid impact site This site is well known to geologists as “Chicxulub”, named after a nearby Mexican village.
 It had long been suspected that an asteroid impact had been implicated in the catastrophic ending of the Cretaceous period, but scientists have elevated this unexceptional site beyond all reason, clearly because they don’t know how to recognize larger ones.
 Chicxulub had long been in place before the Yucatan Peninsula overran almost the entire southern half.
 On land, the structure can only be inferred from a semi-circle of cenotes (“say-no-tays”), or deep sinkholes.
 Groundwater activity is being influenced by the underlying impact structure.

-Two absurd claims made for it are that it is “the third largest impact structure on Earth”, and that it was “responsible for the mass extinction of the dinosaurs” occurring at the K-T (Cretaceous-Tertiary) boundary, 66 million years ago.
-The Chicxulub site was conveniently dated at 66 million years, so once again the scientists had exactly what they required.
+Two absurd claims made for Chicxulub are that it is “the third-largest impact structure on Earth”, and that it was “responsible for the mass extinction of the dinosaurs” occurring at the K-T (Cretaceous-Tertiary) boundary, 66 million years ago.
+The site was conveniently dated to 66 million years, so once again the scientists had exactly what they required.